sbiermanlytle/iioEngine/README.md

 iio.js v1.4.0
 =============
+>> 12/20/2015

 iio.js is a javascript library that speeds the creation and deployment of HTML5 Canvas applications.
-This repo contains all published copies and working editions of iio.js.

-iio.js was formarly known as iio Engine.
-Checkout the v1.2 branch or visit iioEngine.com for the old versions source code and documentation.
+This branch contains version 1.4.0, unaltered since the release date.

 ## links
 Homepage: http://iio.js.org